How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 – To achieve drawing the cat fur effect, try the hatching technique

-– For shadow effect, try cross hatching technique
+– For shadow effect, try the cross-hatching technique

-– For textured effects, try scumbling (or known as scribbling) technique
+– For textured effects, try the scumbling (or known as scribbling) technique

 7. Use a “Wet on Dry” technique for stippling effect.